Avuerro/NaturalComputing/Project/README.md

 In this notebook, there is a global parameter named `DATASET`, which can be set to `MNIST` or `Fashion-MNIST`, depending on which dataset you want to download and preprocess.

 After this, using this repo is simply a matter of running any of the notebooks, depending on which method and dataset you want to run.
+The data needed to run these notebooks is either provided in the notebook, or it has been preprocessed before by executing ```preprocessing.ipynb```.

 ## Screenshots of System Behavior